Jinlei2000/Lei_Samuel/doc/kubernetes.md

 - Add mongo presistent volume claim & presistent volume to the dashboard
 - Add all the services to the dashboard
 - Add configmap to the dashboard
-- Add all the secrets to the dashboard
 - Add all the deployments to the dashboard

 When your services is added copy the external IPs and place inside the `configmap.yaml` file